ghuang25/Trend-Following-Trading-Strategy/README.md

 * **Buy Signals**: Indicated by green dots, representing points where the short-term SMA crosses above the long-term SMA.
 * **Sell Signals**: Indicated by red dots, representing points where the short-term SMA crosses below the long-term SMA.

-After backtesting, the notebook prints the initial capital and the final portfolio value, allowing the user to assess the success of the strategy over the selected time period.
+After backtesting, the program prints the initial capital and the final portfolio value, allowing the user to assess the success of the strategy over the selected time period.

 ## How to Run the Project